Matla A Bana is a charity project initiated and managed by the Callie and Monique Strydom Charity Trust (www.strydomtrust.com).

 Motivational speaker and author

 Monique Strydom is known as an ex-hostage after being kidnapped and held hostage by an Al Qaeda group.
 Upon her return she dedicated her life to help others in need.
-She hosted her own TV show, as well as her own radio travel show.
-She is the winner of numerous awards including the Johannesburg Press Club Newsmaker of the Year Award, Rotary International Paul Harris Award, Lions International Hero of the Year Award, White Ribbon Award, Finalist Sunday Times Johnny Walker Nation's Greatest Hero Award and has been nominated by the American Biographical Society as one of the greatest women of the 21st Century.
+She hosted her own TV shows, as well as her own radio travel show.
+She is the co-author of the book "Shooting the moon" and the author of "Vrygekoop" - both best sellers.
+She is the winner of numerous awards including the Johannesburg Press Club Newsmaker of the Year Award, Rotary International Paul Harris Award, Lions International Hero of the Year Award and the White Ribbon Award.
+She was also a finalist in the Sunday Times Johnny Walker Nation's Greatest Hero Award.

 Pastor Ndaba Mazabane